manish-garodia/manish-garodia/common/lib-cellar/procedures/wordlist-check/wordlist-check.md

 		> **Note**: As the output file is created in Bash (Linux-based) environment, if you view it in a Windows text editor (Notepad, Wordpad, et al.), then it may display some junk characters because of conversion between operating systems.

 	Viewing the output file from the command line does not display junk characters.
-Alternatively, you can use git bash to view the output file.
+Alternatively, you can use Git Bash to view the output file.

 	**Git Bash**